-- 1. The board shall schedule meetings for the following calendar year at the last meeting of the current year. - 2.
-A schedule of meeting dates shall be published. - 3.
-Any board member who misses two board meetings, barring extenuating circumstances approved by the board, during the course of one calendar year shall resign from the board. - 4.
-Special travel requests, other than regularly monthly meetings, must be approved by the board.
+1. The board shall schedule meetings for the following calendar year at the last meeting of the current year.

+2. A schedule of meeting dates shall be published on the board's website.

+3. Any board member who misses two board meetings, barring extenuating circumstances approved by the board, during the course of one calendar year shall resign from the board.

+4. Special travel requests, other than regular monthly meetings, must be approved by the board.